 Wrist.
 Normal posteroanterior (PA) view.
 1. The carpal bones are arranged in two rows forming three smooth arcs (Gilula lines).
 2. The carpal bones are separated by a uniform 1- to 2-mm space.
 3. The scaphoid (S) is elongated.
 4. The radius has an ulnar inclination of 13 to 30 degrees.
 5. The radial styloid projects 8 to 18 mm.
 6. Half the lunate articulates with the radius, with equal length over the ulna (neutral ulnar variance).
 C = capitate; H = hamate; L = lunate; P = pisiform; Tm = trapezium; Tq = triquetrum; Tz = trapezoid.

 Eight carpal bones are arranged in two rows.
 The distal carpal row (trapezium, trapezoid, capitate, and hamate) is joined tightly together and to the adjoining metacarpals.
 The distal row is quite stable and moves with the metacarpals as a unit in a relatively stable arch.
 The proximal carpal row (scaphoid, lunate, triquetrum, and pisiform) is also arranged in an arch between the distal radius and the distal carpal row.
-In this arrangement, the proximal row functions as a mobile link, or "intercalated segment," and is potentially unstable by ...
+In this arrangement, the proximal row functions as a mobile link, or "intercalated segment," and is potentially ...